cerbos/demo-graphql/README.md

 Some exampe tokens:
 - `key:sajit:it` is an IT Admin
 - `key:joe:finance` is an EMEA Finance person
-- `kkey:sally:sales` is an EMEA Sales person
+- `key:sally:sales` is an EMEA Sales person
 - `key:zeena:sales` is an North America sales person
 - `key:john:manager-emea` is an EMEA Manager in sales
 - `key:brock:manager-na` is an North America Manager in sales